CivicAccession/Sehat-Ki-Baat/README.md

 # Sehat Ki Baat - Voice-Only IVR Platform

 **Project Description:**
-Sehat Ki Baat is an open-source, voice-only IVR solution designed to provide rural and peri-urban women and girls with confidential, stigma-free access to health, social, and economic information.
+Sehat Ki Baat is an open-source, voice-only IVR solution designed to provide rural and peri-urban women and girls with confidential, stigma-free access to health, social, and economic information, family life and legal rights information in Pakistan — accessible from basic mobile phones without internet or literacy barriers.

 **Technology Stack:**
 - Twilio Studio (IVR Flow)